TimeToogo/Pinq/index.md

 The beauty of Pinq is as follows, the above query may be executing against a set of arrays or possibly against database table.
-Pinq blurs the lines between in-memory and external data-source, using the to most powerful and natural language available to PHP developers: ...
+Pinq blurs the lines between in-memory and external data-source, using the most powerful and natural language available to PHP developers: ...
 PHP.

 Why Pinq?
 =========